15 Day Northern Lights Winter Vacation of the Complete Ring Road of Iceland with Snaefellsnes

-During the booking process, you will have the option to add on a wealth of diverse excursions, all at a discounted price, including whale-watching, horseback riding, and snowmobiling.
-Of course, you will also get plenty of time to enjoy the history, art and attractions of the country's capital, Reykjavík as you'll spend 7 nights in this vibrant city.
+This excursion includes whale-watching, glacier hiking, and ice caving.
+During the booking process, you will also have the option to add on a wealth of other tours.
+Of course, you will also get plenty of time to enjoy the history, art, and attractions of the country's capital, Reykjavík, as you'll spend seven nights in this vibrant city.

 Come along on this fantastic journey.
-Whether travelling to Iceland for adventure, serenity, culture or nature, the 15-day winter package will not disappoint.
+Whether traveling to Iceland for adventure, serenity, culture, or nature, the 15-day winter package will not disappoint.
 Check availability by choosing a date.

 On the first day of your Icelandic holiday, you will arrive at Keflavík International Airport and take a bus to your hotel in Reykjavík.
 Here, you can unpack, refresh from your travels, then spend the rest of the day getting to know the capital.

 Don’t feel pressured to fit as much as you can into today, as you’ll have plenty of time to explore the city before the end of your vacation.
-But to fill your time today, you can take a stroll down Laugavegur shopping street and explore the many shops, cafés and restaurant found on this strip.
+But to fill your time today, you can take a stroll down Laugavegur shopping street and explore the many shops, cafés, and restaurants found on this strip.

 During the booking process, you can choose between a morning or an afternoon departure.
-The lagoon is in high demand and so the exact time cannot be guaranteed but your travel planner will do their best to find a time that suits your holiday plan.
+The lagoon is in high demand, so the exact time cannot be guaranteed, but your travel planner will do their best to find a time that suits your holiday plan.

 You can then spend the rest of the day exploring Reykjavík’s cultural and architectural sites.

-Today, you will begin your journey around Iceland, starting with visits to its three most popular sites on a route called the Golden Circle.
+Today, you will begin your journey around Iceland, starting with visits to its three most popular sites on the Golden Circle route.

 The first stop on this trail is Þingvellir, one of the three National Parks in Iceland, all of which you will visit.
-This location has spectacular geology, due to the fact that it is located right between the North American and Eurasian tectonic plates.
+This location has spectacular geology because it is located right between the North American and Eurasian tectonic plates.

-The walls of these plates are visible within the park, and their movements, as they pull apart, have ripped open many ravines, that have since filled with spring water. Þingvellir's history is as interesting as its geography, as it was the original location of Iceland's still-ongoing parliament, formed in 930 AD.
+The walls of these plates are visible within the park, and their movements, as they pull apart, have ripped open many ravines that have since filled with spring water. Þingvellir's history is as fascinating as its geography, as it was the original location of Iceland's still-ongoing parliament, formed in 930 AD.

 Geysir is the second stop on the Golden Circle.
-This is a geothermal area named after, as can be presumed, the geysers within in.
-The area's main attraction, the geyser Strokkur, goes off every five to ten minutes, shooting water over 20 metres into the air.
+Geysir is a geothermal area named after, as can be presumed, the geysers within in.
+The area's main attraction, the geyser Strokkur, goes off every five to ten minutes, shooting water over 66 feet (20 meters) into the air.
 The surrounding area has many hot springs and fumaroles that can be admired as you wait for an eruption.

 Gullfoss is the final stop of the Golden Circle.
-Its name translates to 'the Golden Waterfall', with several theories speculating as to why; some attribute it to the waters milky hue, that looks golden in the sunset, while others claim it regards a legend about lost treasure.
+Its name translates to 'the Golden Waterfall', with several theories speculating why; some attribute it to the water's milky hue, that looks golden in the sunset, while others claim it regards a legend about lost treasure.

 You will then spend the night in a country hotel in the area.
 Make sure you keep an eye out on the sky for a chance to witness the beautiful Northern Lights in action.